 We all have one thing in common, the safety of our children.
-One way to ensure our childrens’ safety is to review the safety rules and help them become street smart.
-When children are street smart they know how to keep themselves safe when a parent or caregiver is not around.
+One way to ensure our children's safety is to review the safety rules and help them become street smart.
+When children are street smart they know how to keep themselves safe when a parent/caregiver is not around.

 Make sure your children can identify if a person is a stranger.
-Remember that it is impossible to tell if a stranger is a threat by appearance.
+Remember that it is impossible to tell by appearance if a stranger is a threat.
 A stranger who is a threat doesn’t necessarily look mean.
 Always avoid strangers even if they know your name.
 Keep away from strangers.
 Leave the area if you see a stranger.

 Always make sure your children communicate their whereabouts to the person who is responsible for them during the day.

 Have your children walk to and from school, play, bike and travel with friends.
 It is important for them to be with a buddy or group of kids.
 Being with friends is more fun too!

 Ensure that your children understand that it is not their responsibility to help a stranger.
 Under no circumstance should they feel they need to lend a hand, even if the stranger seems friendly.